 As a result of the aforementioned factors, OCTA has incurred higher than one percent administrative costs.
 OCTA currently has Board approval to use funds from the Orange County Unified Transportation Trust (OCUTT) fund to cover costs above the one percent, with the understanding that those funds will be repaid with interest in future years that OCTA administrative costs fall below the one percent cap.
 As of June 30, 2012, OCTA had borrowed approximately \$5.2 million from OCUTT.
 Over the last few years, OCTA has experienced under-runs in the one percent administration cap and has made payments to OCUTT to reduce the outstanding balance.
-As of the most recent September 2019 Taxpayer Oversight Committee Report, the outstanding principal balance was \$0.3 million.
+As of the most recent December 2019 Taxpayer Oversight Committee Report, the outstanding principal balance was \$0 and the remaining interest owed to OCUTT was \$881 thousand.

 Staff meets quarterly to review all labor costs to ensure proper cost allocation under M2.
-After the quarter ended, staff met on October 31, 2019 to review labor reports for this quarter to ensure costs attributed to the one percent cap were accurately reported and there were no misplaced project related costs, as well as to ensure project costs were applied to the correct projects.
+Staff reviews labor reports for each quarter to ensure costs attributed to the one percent cap are accurately reported and there were no misplaced project related costs, as well as to ensure project costs were applied to the correct projects.